Neptune (collection): Legacy

 The exhibition Lee Alexander McQueen: Mind, Mythos, and Muse compared the collection's long white dresses to Caryatids of the Four Continents (Aimé Jules Dalou, c.
 1867).

 The collection is viewed with little enthusiasm in retrospect.
 In her 2012 biography of McQueen, Judith Watt wrote that it "screamed Cinecittà kitsch", referring to the Cinecittà film studio in Rome.
 In her 2015 book Gods and Kings, Dana Thomas called it a "soulless exercise" indicative of McQueen's late-career malaise, and wrote that the "only thing notable about that show" was the Kate Moss T-shirt.
 Andrew Wilson does not even discuss the clothing in Blood Beneath the Skin, his 2015 biography of McQueen, mentioning the collection only to note the supportive gesture for Moss.
 Introducing the collection in Alexander McQueen: Unseen (2016), fashion theorist Claire Wilcox remarked that it was "perhaps the closest McQueen ever got to staging a beauty contest, albeit for superwomen."

 The retrospective exhibition Alexander McQueen: Savage Beauty did not include any items from Neptune in its 2011 staging at New York's Metropolitan Museum of Art.
 Several dresses from Neptune owned by the Los Angeles County Museum of Art appeared in Lee Alexander McQueen: Mind, Mythos, Muse, a 2022 exhibition that explored McQueen's work as it related to art history.
 Neptune was placed in the "Mythos" section of the exhibition, which examined collections inspired by religion and mythology.
 The exhibition compared the collection's long white dresses to Caryatids of the Four Continents (c.
 1867) by French sculptor Aimé Jules Dalou, noting that both evoked the idea of women as "pillars of strength".

 In 2017, Shaun Leane auctioned a number of pieces he had created for the house at Sotheby's in New York, including three arm cuffs and a torc necklace from Neptune.
 The arm cuffs sold for an average of approximately $2,900, and the necklace for $3,750.
 Fashion collector Jennifer Zuiker auctioned her McQueen collection in 2020, including at least two pieces from Neptune.
 A nude bodysuit with severe cut-outs (Look 54) sold for a reported $3,437, while a green minidress with jewelled accents (Look 56) sold for a reported $6,875.

 In the final episode of Canadian sitcom Schitt's Creek, which aired in April 2020, the character Moira Rose (played by Catherine O'Hara) wears Look 28 from Neptune as part of her ensemble for officiating a wedding.
 Series co-creator Dan Levy sourced it from a consignment store, and described the beaded skull on the back of the dress as the reason he picked it.
-Milly Alcock wore Look 38, a long cream dress with gold chains for bodice, to the 2022 premiere of House of the Dragon.
+Milly Alcock wore Look 38, a long cream dress with gold chains for the bodice, to the 2022 premiere of House of the Dragon.